-How to Use Popular Online Job Boards to Find Irrigation & Landscape Employees
+How to Use Popular Hiring Websites To Find Irrigation Employees

-Like with everything else, the internet has completely transformed the way people find jobs.
-With all the different online job boards - from the industry specific to any job imaginable - people now have an endless amount of options when looking for a new gig.
+Like everything else, the internet has completely transformed how people find jobs.
+With all the different online job boards - from the industry-specific to any position imaginable - people now have an endless amount of options when looking for a new gig.

 [DISCLAIMER] This is not to say that age-old tactics (networking, referrals, job fairs) or other online tools (social media, email, industry websites) aren’t worth using.
 Just like job boards, when used properly these sources can produce qualified candidates.
 Plus, it’s usually a good idea to have a strategy that combines a few of these so you can reach both offline and online candidates.